Thinking beyond borders

 The aggregate income is taxed at a flat rate of 15 percent.
 In the case of employment income, the rate is applied to a ‘super gross’ salary.
 A ‘super gross’ salary is calculated as gross salary increased by 34 percent of the employer part of the Czech obligatory social security and health insurance contributions (even in the case when the individual remains insured abroad).
 As a consequence of this calculation, the effective tax rate is 20.1 percent until the cap for social security contributions is reached (see the section “Cap for social security” that follows).
-In addition to standard 15 percent flat rate, as of 1 January 2013 there is a new 7 percent solidarity tax imposed on annual’s gross personal income (including both employment and self-employment income) over 1,355,136 Czech Republic koruna (CZK) in 2017).
+In addition to standard 15 percent flat rate, there is a 7 percent solidarity tax imposed on annual’s gross personal income (including both employment and self-employment income) over 1, 438,992 Czech Republic koruna (CZK) in 2018).
 The solidarity tax on employment income is, however, due also monthly in each month when income exceeds 1/12 of the above threshold as an advance payment.

 Extended business travelers employed by an employer located in a European Economic Area (EEA) member state or Switzerland can remain, in most cases, subject to their home country’s social security scheme.
 This exemption is based on the EEA/Swiss rules with respect to postings and/or simultaneous employment.